 What is the Best Dairy to Consume?

 You may find sheep or goat dairy (milk and cheese) easier to digest and freer from antibiotics.
 Most civilizations in the past consumed sheep and goat dairy products.
 Dairy from grass feed cows is also another option, but not always available.
-If you are lactose intolerant, that is usually an indication of too much “Candida” in your gut.
-Stopping all dairy and taking Diatomaceous earth (food grade) for 30 days usually corrects that problem.

 Low-fat dairy does not offer as many benefits as dairy with some fat content.
 The famous Dr. Budwig flaxseed and dairy mixture uses Cottage cheese or Quark with 2% fat content.
 If 2% is not available, use a lower fat content; however, there is more nutrition in dairy with some fat content.

-If you have cancer, it would not be recommended you consume any additional dairy except what is in the Dr. Budwig flaxseed and dairy recipe.
+If you have cancer, it would not be recommended that you consume any additional dairy except what is in the Dr. Budwig flaxseed and dairy recipe.
 Animal protein contains a lot of “methionine,” which is an amino acid that cancer feeds upon.

 So, it is best to limit foods that are high in methionine.
 Meat is very high in methionine, and dairy has only moderate amounts; however, it is best to limit this amino acid when dealing with cancer.